-• Time on the agenda to review the tracking log at each CAC meeting.
+Time on the agenda to review the tracking log at each CAC meeting (check in during August CAC meeting).
 Feedback requested from CAC members if the process is moving too fast.

 - Given Enhanced marketing during lease up - Explore Outreach to partners in N-NE neighborhoods to assist with identifying current residents struggling with housing stability due to the high costs of rent.